 Part I: Trade Liberalisation Paradox 1.
 The Rationale of Trade Liberalisation 2.
 Trade liberalisation Frameworks 3.
 Obstacles and Barriers to Regional Integration in Africa 4.
 Trade Liberalisation Nexus Economic Development 5.
 Contemporary Issues in International Trade Part II: How Africa Must Respond 6.
 Closing Trade Related Infrastructure Gaps in Africa 7.
 Building Production Capacities 8.
 Enhancing Utilisation of Existing Manufacturing Capacities in Africa 9.
 Enhancing Production through Value Chains 10.
 Export Promotion Strategies in South Korea: Lessons for Africa 11.
 Role of Aid For Trade and Development Partners 12.
 Reflecting on Trade Liberalisation and Economic Development in Africa

-Gift Mugano (Ph.D) is a Professor of Economics at the University of Zimbabwe’s Business School and Visiting Professor of Economics at Durban University of Technology and Nelson Mandela University.
-He is a distinguished scholar and global authority on International Trade and Finance with over sixteen (16) years of extensive experience including research and publications, policy advisory, trade negotiations, lecturing, administration, leadership and consultancy work.
+Gift Mugano (PhD) is an Adjunct Professor of Economics at the Durban University of Technology and Nelson Mandela University.
+He is a distinguished scholar and global authority on international trade and finance with over 16 years of extensive experience including research and publications, policy advisory, trade negotiations, lecturing, administration, leadership, and consultancy work.

 Michael Brookes (PhD) is a Professor of Human Resource Management at the University of Southern Denmark, Slagelse, Denmark, and Research Associate at Nelson Mandela University as well as Director of the Khanyisa Project, a non-profit partnership seeking to address employability issues in the Eastern Cape of South Africa.